-Jonathan MacArt, assistant professor of aerospace and mechanical engineering at the University of Notre Dame, has received a National Science Foundation (NSF) CAREER award, one of the highest honors awarded to young faculty.
-MacArt’s CAREER research project will create a...
+Matthew Rosenberger, assistant professor of aerospace and mechanical engineering at the University of Notre Dame, has received a National Science Foundation (NSF) CAREER award, one of the most prestigious honors awarded to early-career faculty.

 Cooling accounts for about 15 percent of global energy consumption.
 Conventional clear windows allow the sun to heat up interior spaces, which energy-guzzling air-conditioners must then cool down.
 But what if a window could help cool the room, use no...